Adeyeha/transmag/docs/examples/TRANSFORMER.md

 ## Next Steps

 Feel free to explore more transformers within the `transmag` module or integrate them into your magnetogram preprocessing pipeline.
-For detailed guidance on efficiently organizing and applying these transformers, check out the [PIPELINE.md](./PIPELINE.md) document.
+For detailed guidance on efficiently organizing and applying these transformers, check out the [pipeline](./PIPELINE.md) documentation.

 Happy transforming!